0x-federicO/0x-federicO/README.md

-At this point, some duties ongoing - keen on scala, Go, clj - for the Web, js 2020-21 .
+At this point, I have some _work_ duties ongoing - keen on scala, Go, clj - for the Web, js 2020-21 .

-1. Think
+1. Think - 💭
-2. Make
+2. Make - 🧑🏽‍💻
-3. Break
+3. Break - ⏳
-4. Repeat
+4. Repeat - 🔃

 #### A few things ongoing/todo -